Here are links to the pages on this website:

 In December 2012, The Okavango Macbeth CD was one of the Top 12 Classical CDs of 2012.

 The Royal Liverpool Philharmonic Orchestra and choir performed Patapan in six concerts in December 2019.
 Conductor Ian Tracey said:"They all loved it, and the choir were going around singing it - it became their jingle - very catchy."

-The Royal Scottish National Orchestra performed For unto us a child is born in five concerts in December 2018.
+The Royal Scottish National Orchestra and chorus performed For unto us a child is born in five concerts in December 2018.
 The presenter described it as "an inspired new setting".

 "A great story, complemented by a marvellous score, and brought to life by a tightly-knit ensemble of performers, Fergus of Galloway makes for a great night of new musical theatre" Broadway World, June 2014.